01 of 08

 Address: Haarlemmerweg 701, 1063 LE Amsterdam-Slotermeer

 Both the 1100 Roe and the 1200 Roe were used to drain nearby polders.
-The 1200 Roe, however, still maintains its location exactly 1200 rods (3 miles/5 km) west of the Haarlemmerpoort - another location that only the most ardent devotees will seek out, at four miles (6.5 km) from the city center.
+The 1200 Roe, however, still maintains its location exactly 1200 rods (three miles) west of the Haarlemmerpoort—another location that only the most ardent devotees will seek out, at four miles from the city center.